How to screen tenants

 A woman applied for a rental property on behalf of her adult son who has a disability.
 The application was declined.
 The Anti-Discrimination Commission received the complaint.
 Cases like this, where disability is the assumed basis for a refusal rather than any financial or tenancy-related concern, are among the most commonly lodged.
 The person applying was not a risk.
 They were just different from what the landlord had imagined.

-Source: Anti-Discrimination NSW case studies (details changed to protect privacy)
+Source: Anti-Discrimination NSW case studies

-Under WA law, it is unlawful to discriminate against a rental applicant on the basis of race, sex, pregnancy, marital status, family status or responsibility, sexual orientation, age, disability, religious belief or political conviction, among others.
+Under WA law, it is unlawful to discriminate against a rental applicant on the basis of race, sex, pregnancy, breastfeeding, marital status, family status or responsibility, sexual orientation, gender history, age, disability, religious belief or political conviction, among others.
 This means a landlord cannot decline an application, or apply different screening standards, because of any of these attributes.

 Complaints can be lodged with the WA Equal Opportunity Commission.
 Where conciliation fails, matters can be referred to the State Administrative Tribunal.
 Outcomes have included orders to lease the property, financial compensation and documented findings of unlawful conduct.

-Five things worth checking on every single application
+Five things worth checking

 There is no magic formula that guarantees a great tenant.
 But there are five areas where a thorough check significantly reduces your risk.
 Skip any of them and you are making a decision with incomplete information.

-Is this actually the person they say they are?
 Sight originals.
 Check the back of the licence.
-Run the demerit point check.
+Run the WA demerit point check.

-How did they treat the last place?
 Phone reference only to a number you find yourself, not the one on the application.

-Use the screening tool
+Run the screening tool

-How to screen a tenant properly in Perth
+How to screen a tenant

 Verify identity with original documents in person

 Sight original documents only.
 Never accept photocopies or digital scans as your only verification.
-Check the back of the driver's licence for the licence card number this changes every time a new licence is issued and is difficult to replicate on a fake.
+Check the back of the driver's licence for the licence card number, this changes every time a new licence is issued and is difficult to replicate on a fake.
 Run a WA demerit point check at transport.wa.gov.au to confirm the licence is genuine and registered to the person in front of you.
 Cross-check the name and DOB across every document provided.
 Note any discrepancies and ask about them directly.

-Check income properly not just payslips
+Check income properly, not just payslips

 Ask for a minimum of two payslips and three months of bank statements.
 The payslip amounts, frequency and employer name should all appear in the bank statement deposits.
 If they do not align, ask why.
 Calculate the rent-to-income ratio precisely: weekly rent multiplied by 52, divided by gross annual income.
 Anything above 35% deserves additional scrutiny.
 Above 40% is high risk regardless of how good the rest of the application looks.